Turning a Breech Baby: External Cephalic Version

 ECV Aftercare

-However, in most cases, they’ll probably just send you home.
-Most moms are totally comfortable going home that day.
 Don’t worry if you’re sore for a couple days afterward.
 That’s pretty common.
 After you’ve rested up, it’s time to ensure that your baby stays vertex.
 About 25% cases of successful ECVs result in a c-section.
 This is primarily due to dystocia (which makes sense, considering awkward positioning and anatomy is usually the initial cause of breech presentations), fetal stress, or reverting to the breech presentation.

 You worked hard to get that baby vertex.
 There are several exercises you can perform that will encourage your baby to stay in the right position.
-I have listed out a few of those exercises in my article, How to Turn a Breech Baby After 36 Weeks.
-Take note of the techniques that are advised only for mommies with currently breech babies.
-Spinning Babies is also an excellent resource.
+I have listed out a few of those exercises in my article, How to Turn a Breech After 36 Weeks.

-It’s a tough question to answer.
-The serious complications associated with an ECV are extremely rare, and although the results are a little sporadic, many women have nothing to lose.
-In my case, I just had too many factors stacked against me to justify putting Cali at risk (even if that risk was 1%).
-I was overweight, a new mom, I had anterior placenta, Cali was Frank Breech, and my blood pressure was dangerously rising.
-Not to mention, my baby was already displaying a serious stubborn streak.
+For my first pregnancy, I had too many factors stacked against me to justify the risk (even if that risk was 1%).
+I was overweight, a new mom, I had an anterior placenta, my baby was Frank Breech, and my blood pressure was dangerously rising.

-I had an ECV at 36 weeks for my 1st baby.
+1. I had an ECV at 36 weeks for my 1st baby.
 Baby didn’t budge an inch, but the doctor did break my waters in the process.
 So a simple ‘low risk’ procedure ended up in an emergency C-section.
 Bottom line – any intervention comes with risks.

-Thanks for sharing your story, Hayley!
+1. Thanks for sharing your story, Hayley!
 Wow, scary!
 I’m so glad everything turned out okay for you guys.
 I know that MOST ECVs take off without a hitch, but that’s the kind of scenario I was afraid of too.